28 Sep Why Bad Teeth Shouldn’t Keep You From Going to the Dentist

 It May Be a Fixable Problem

 It’s common to worry that you’ve ruined your teeth and gums forever and you’re doomed to have bad teeth forever.
 Thanks to advancements in dental technology, you have more options to cure or correct dental problems than ever before.
-In some cases, your teeth may need to be extracted but dental implants offer a corrective solution that look natural.
+In some cases, your teeth may need to be extracted but dental implants offer a corrective solution that looks natural.
 No one you meet in the future will know what your teeth looked like before.
 And your friends and family will be happy that you’ve got a new smile.

 Your Health Could Get Worse